jijeshmohan/dago/README.md

 ![build status](https://github.com/jijeshmohan/dago/actions/workflows/go.yml/badge.svg)
 # Dago

-Dago is a powerful code generation tool that streamlines the development process.
+Dago is a powerful code generation and boilerplate tool that streamlines the development process.
 With Dago, you can easily generate a comprehensive file and folder structure for your projects, all while utilizing customizable templates and variables.
 The interactive command-line interface makes it easy to input variables and generate templates.
 And with its high level of configurability, Dago is perfect for developers looking to save time and increase productivity.

 ## Features

-- Generate codes, files and folders from templates
+- Generate codes, files and folders or boilerplate from templates
 - Highly configurable
 - Support Variables and commands to customize templates according to the needs.
 - Interactive commandline to take input variables and generate templates